 - factors outside the student's control (e.g., fire or flood).

-Failing a course or avoiding an unsatisfactory grade is not an acceptable serious and compelling reason for seeking a late withdrawal or refund, and will not be approved.
+- Failing a course or avoiding an unsatisfactory grade is not an acceptable reason for seeking a late withdrawal or refund, and will not be approved.

 - If you are withdrawn from a course, you will be notified through your assigned university email account.

-Effect of withdrawing on financial aid
+Effect of withdrawing financial aid:

 - If a balance remains on the account because of this, the student has five business days to pay or a late fee will be assessed and a hold placed on the account.
 Contact the Financial Aid Office for more information.

 There can be a number of reasons:

 - Do you meet the placement requirements or prerequisites?
 If not, speak with your advisor about steps to take.

 In some cases, your instructor may need to grant you a course override before you are allowed to register for a specific section.
 Common reasons for course overrides include:

 - approval for waiver of a class prerequisite

 - instructor or department approval required for registration courses is restricted to certain majors, class standing, etc.

-- approval for a time conflict approval to register for a closed (full) class.
+- approval for a time conflict approval to register for a closed (full) class

-- permission to add a class from the wait list.
+- permission to add a class from the wait list

 Only the primary instructor of the course can approve a course override for you.

 UAOnline allows you to log on using your UA username and password.
 These are the same credentials you use to log into webmail, Blackboard and many other applications at the University of Alaska.